 Here it is!
 You decided to learn how to play the clarinet.
-Now, let’s see how to get the perfect clarinet for you!
+There are so many different models on the market, how do you choose a clarinet?
+Let’s see together how to get the perfect clarinet for you!

 For a child under age 9, it may be necessary to begin on a smaller clarinet, called C clarinet.
 In case of a doubt, don’t hesitate to meet a clarinet teacher in person who will be able to determine which size is best for your kid!